Goods for Guns

 - The number of non-fatal injuries is considerable: more than 200,000 per year in the U.S. Many of these injuries require hospitalization and trauma care.

-During the Goods for Guns event this summer and sponsored by the UMass Memorial Injury Prevention Center, the public can anonymously turn in any operable firearm in exchange for a gift card.
+During the Goods for Guns event this winter and sponsored by the UMass Memorial Injury Prevention Center, the public can anonymously turn in any operable firearm in exchange for a gift card.
 Through the generosity of financial partners such as Wegmans, the program has collected more than 2,400 firearms and distributed more than 750 trigger locks to those who still have firearms in their homes.

 For more information about Goods for Guns events, please contact us firstname.lastname@example.org.